Types of real estate gifts

 University Realty closed on a multi-tenant office and retail property in Tempe, adjacent to the ASU campus that was a bargain sale.
 The owner was looking to sell the property, which had several tenants in various lease stages at the time of the transaction.
 The property had not actually been on the market, but the owner preferred to take advantage of selling to University Realty and making a gift to the Foundation at the same time.
 University Realty closed on the deal within 30 days for just under $7 million with the property owner receiving just under $6 million in cash, and the balance of $1 million as a tax deduction to offset future income generated.

 Karen and Tom own a second home in the cool pines of Flagstaff, Arizona, for which they paid $80,000.
 It was recently appraised at $250,000.
 They are planning to retire in the Midwest to be closer to their children and grandchildren and would prefer to recover their original purchase price, but are anxious to sell the property as soon as possible to spend the Christmas holidays with their family.
-Knowing how swiftly the ASU Foundation can transact the purchase of a home, their real estate broker suggested they sell the property to the ASU Foundation for $80,000 to recoup what they originally paid for the property.
-Karen and Tom claim a charitable income tax deduction for $170,000, an amount equal to the difference between the fair market value of their house property on the date of their gift and what the ASU Foundation paid for the property.
+Knowing how swiftly the ASU Foundation for a New American University can transact the purchase of a home, their real estate broker suggested they sell the property to the ASU Foundation for a New American University for $80,000 to recoup what they originally paid for the property.
+Karen and Tom claim a charitable income tax deduction for $170,000, an amount equal to the difference between the fair market value of their house property on the date of their gift and what the ASU Foundation for a New American University paid for the property.

 Outright gift

 A recent donor was looking to monetize her rental condominium without the stress of the selling process.
-In search of a simpler method, she turned to the ASU Foundation for assistance and developed a plan to donated her rental condominium.
-The ASU Foundation updated and sold the property within three months, not only bringing her relief and financial ease but enabling her to make a charitable gift that supports future generations of ASU students.
+In search of a simpler method, she turned to the ASU Foundation for a New American University for assistance and developed a plan to donated her rental condominium.
+The ASU Foundation for a New American Universityupdated and sold the property within three months, not only bringing her relief and financial ease but enabling her to make a charitable gift that supports future generations of ASU students.

 Charitable remainder unitrust